Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

 audience:       Everyone.
                 Especially:
-                People with cancer.
+                People with any cancer.
+                People with pre-cancerous conditions.
                 Their families.
                 Their clinicians.
-                People who want to
-                do this work.
+                People who want to do this work.

 repository:     https://github.com/Eric-Robert-Lawson/
                 attractor-oncology